We regulate nurses

-In order to be registered with us to practise in the UK, every nurse is expected to uphold these professional standards and with the Code.
+In order to be registered with us to practise in the UK, every nurse is expected to uphold these professional standards and act in line with the Code.

 In May 2018, we published our ambitious new standards of proficiency for registered nurses to reflect the changes taking place in society and health care, and the implications these changes have for registered nurses.

-This was to ensure that our professionals of the future are equipped with the skills and knowledge they need to deliver high quality in the years to come.
+This was to ensure that our professionals of the future are equipped with the knowledge and skills they need to deliver high quality care in the years to come.

-These standards are also designed to support nurses to practice competently with diverse communities, to address health inequalities, and to recognise and challenge discrimination.
+These standards are also designed to support nurses to practise competently with diverse communities, to address health inequalities, and to recognise and challenge discrimination.

-Our Senior Nursing Education Advisor works with us in the Professional Practice Directorate.
-She advises the NMC on strategy, policy and education about nursing and provides the support for the ongoing development and implementation of the education and practice standards, and the Code of conduct that regulate the practice of nurses and midwives throughout the UK, and nursing associates in England.
+Our Senior Nursing Education Adviser and Nursing Education Advisers work with us in the Professional Practice Directorate.
+They advise the NMC on strategy, policy and education about nursing and provides the support for the ongoing development and implementation of the education and practice standards, and the Code of conduct that regulate the practice of nurses and midwives throughout the UK, and nursing associates in England.